 - Weeks 34 to 37

-If your performance is likel to be (or has been) affected by personal circumstances, you can ask for these to be taken into account via the mitigating circumstances procedure.
+If your performance is likely to be (or has been) affected by personal circumstances, you can ask for these to be taken into account.

 Credit for the Laboratory module is based on work handed in for assessment during the module.
 It is a rule in the University, that where assessed work is submitted late, credit is reduced by 5% of the original total available credit for each day or part of a day by which it exceeds the deadline.
 For small pieces of work (less than 2 CATS) more stringent rules may apply.
 In the case of the weekly problems late work receives no credit unless there is a good reason for late submission.
-Allowance can be made when work is missed or submitted late because of illness, provided that a medical certificate has been submitted to the staff member responsible (this may only require you to self-certify that you were ill see further information on sick notes).
+Allowance can be made when work is missed or submitted late because of illness, provided that a medical certificate has been submitted to the staff member responsible.
 Laboratory work attracts a significant proportion of the year's credit.
 Details of how it is assessed and the credit allocated will be given by those running the laboratories.
 Laboratory work is regarded as an essential part of the first year course.
-The First Year Board of Examiners at its meeting in June requires students whose marks are unsatisfactory in PX110 (i.e. marks less than 40%) to withdraw from the University, regardless of their overall performance.
+The First Year Board of Examiners at its meeting in June requires students whose marks are unsatisfactory in PX110 or PX151 (i.e. marks less than 40%) to withdraw from the University, regardless of their overall performance.

 The University has Regulations defining and proscribing cheating in examinations and assessed work.
 You are expected to be aware of these Regulations and abide by them: they are available in the Calendar.